daniel-sh-au/014_bikesharing/README.md

 ![summary.png](https://github.com/daniel-sh-au/UofT_DataBC_Module14_bikesharing/blob/main/Resources/summary.png)

+The checkout times represent the duration of each trip.
+The left chart represents the checkout times for all users and the right chart is seperated by gender.
+From the left chart, we can see that the majority of all users are riding for 0-60 minutes and that most users are riding between 4-7 minutes.
+We can see similar trends on the right graph for each gender.
+These charts indicate that most users are only riding for a few blocks and pick-up/drop-up stations should be located at a maximum of 5-10 minutes apart at popular areas.

 ![checkout_times.png](https://github.com/daniel-sh-au/UofT_DataBC_Module14_bikesharing/blob/main/Resources/checkout_times.png)

+Trips by Weekday per Hour displays the most popular time to ride a CitiBike throughout the week.
+Both charts convey the same information, but the right chart is seperated by gender.
+From the left chart, we can see that the most popular times to ride are 7-9am and 5-6pm for weekdays.
+During the weekend, the most popular times are 11am-4pm for Saturdays and 1pm-4pm for Sundays.
+The same trends can be observed for the right chart except that the majority of riders are male.
+During a weekday, it can be assumed that most riders are using CitiBike to travel to and from work.
+For weekends, ridership occurs mainly in the afternoon, possibly just for leisure.

 ![trips_weekday_per_hour.png](https://github.com/daniel-sh-au/UofT_DataBC_Module14_bikesharing/blob/main/Resources/trips_weekday_per_hour.png)

+This final chart shows the number of trips for each gender at each day of the week.
+This data further supports the previous observations.
+It can be observed that ridership is higher for men than women.
+Additionally, ridership is higher during a weekday especially on Thursdays and Fridays.

 ![trips_usertype.png](https://github.com/daniel-sh-au/UofT_DataBC_Module14_bikesharing/blob/main/Resources/trips_usertype.png)

 ## Summary
 There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)

+In conclusion, all these findings can be applied to successfully implement a bike sharing program in Des Moines, Iowa.
+The program will recieve the most users during a weekday between 7-9am and 5-6pm as the population is commuting to and from work.
+The majority of rides will occur in the downtown region, which will require the most maintenance in the future.
+This maintenance should be performed during low usage times, around 1-3am.

+For future analysis, it may be beneficial to include a visualization for